 by Aruba Mahmud

-This print by Aruba Mahmud is based on a real ficus tree, growing near the city of St. Marc, Haiti.
+This print by Canadian artist Aruba Mahmud (Londong, Ontario) is based on a real ficus tree, growing near the city of St. Marc, Haiti.
 With her stunning use of colour, Aruba’s expression portrays a glimpse of the beauty and vitality of Haiti and the Haitian people.

 I believe that trees represent growth, strength, letting go and embracing our environment.
 They represent beauty, resilience and being grounded.
 And they represent generosity, through the many gifts they give us and other creatures.

 I love painting and drawing trees, and when I saw my friend and colleague Heather (Smith, Rayjon’s Executive Director) post a picture of this stunning tree on her Facebook page, I immediately wanted to know where it was and if I could draw/paint it.
 Heather told me it was in Haiti and sent me more photos – this particular tree is a favourite of many Rayjon staff and volunteers and I can see why!